joannakl/cs102/projects/project2_CardCipher.markdown

 In addition, the class should implement the following methods:

-- `public int nextKeystreamValue() ` -  computes and returns the next keystream value
+- `public int nextKeyValue() ` -  computes and returns the next key value

 - `public String toString() ` - returns the string containing the values corresponding to the cards in the current state of the deck; the values should be enclosed in a set of square brackets and each value should be separated by a comma and a space.

 - `public int [] getDeckValues () ` - returns the values corresponding to the cards in the current state of the deck as an integer array

-HINT: You should design and implement a number of helper methods (should be private) that help you in computation of the keystream values.
+HINT: You should design and implement a number of helper methods (should be private) that help you in computation of the key values.
 The algorithm described in the previous section should NOT be implemented in one method.
 Instead, it should be broken down into small steps (some of which may be reusable) that can be implemented and debugged separately.

 #### <code class="code_title">Encryptor</code> class

 This class performs the task of the encryption.
-It is constructed with a particular deck of cards based on which the keystream values are generated to perform the encryption.
+It is constructed with a particular deck of cards based on which the key values are generated to perform the encryption.

-It should provide a one-arg constructor `public Encryptor(CardList deck)` that creates a new `Encryptor` object with the specified initial card configuration.
+It should provide a one-arg constructor `public Encryptor(CardDeck deck)` that creates a new `Encryptor` object with the specified initial card configuration.

-It should also provide the `encrypt` method that given a plain text string returns the encrypted version `public String encrypt(String s)`.
+It should provide the `encrypt` method that given a plain text string returns the encrypted version `public String encrypt(String s)`.

+The state of the deck used by this object should be constantly updated.
+The first call to the `encrypt` method should use the initial deck configuration (as it was specified in the constructor).
+Consecutive calls should use the state of the deck as it was left by the previous call to `encrypt`.

+The class should provide a method that allows the user to retrieve the current state of the deck: `publict CardDeck getDeck()`.
+This method should return different decks if the `encrypt` method is called between two consecutive `getDeck` calls.

 #### <code class="code_title">Decryptor</code> class

 This class performs the task of the decryption.
-It is constructed with a particular deck of cards based on which the keystream values are generated to perform the decryption.
+It is constructed with a particular deck of cards based on which the key values are generated to perform the decryption.

-It should provide a one-arg constructor `public Decryptor(CardList deck)` that creates a new `Decryptor` object with the specified initial card configuration.
+It should provide a one-arg constructor `public Decryptor(CardDeck deck)` that creates a new `Decryptor` object with the specified initial card configuration.

-It should also provide the `decrypt` method that given an encrypted string returns its plain text version `public String decrypt(String s)`.
+It should provide the `decrypt` method that given an encrypted string returns its plain text version `public String decrypt(String s)`.

+The state of the deck used by this object should be constantly updated (just like for the `Encryptor` class).
+The first call to the `decrypt` method should use the initial deck configuration (as it was specified in the constructor).
+Consecutive calls should use the state of the deck as it was left by the previous call to `decrypt`.

+The class should provide a method that allows the user to retrieve the current state of the deck: `publict CardDeck getDeck()`.
+This method should return different decks if the `dencrypt` method is called between two consecutive `getDeck` calls.